mukhe027/scubalab/index.md

 {% capture text %}

-We devel state-of-the-art multi-robot topology control algorithms and apply it to real robots.
+We develop state-of-the-art multi-robot topology control algorithms and apply it to real robots.
 We believe in taking a multi-tiered approach: i) develop robust theory; ii) test with high fidelity simulations; iii) make real robots work in real world environments.

 {%
   include button.html